musicist288/ec530-project2-health-platform/docs/chat.rst

 That the models and APIs provided by the chat module simply for logging messages to the database.
-They do not provide any real-time or publishing mechanism to send messages to participants when new messages come in, nor do they provide a way to query what chats a particular user is participating in.
-That information will be tracked in a SQL database.
+They do not provide any real-time or publishing mechanism to send messages to participants when new messages come in.

 .. code-block:: JSON